By Tim Lambert

 Bognor Regis began as a Saxon village.
 For centuries Bognor remained just a hamlet.
 The inhabitants made a living from fishing and smuggling.
 They also grew wheat and barley and raised cows, sheep, and pigs.

 However, Bognor was changed forever when a rich London hatter named Richard Hotham stayed in a farmhouse by the sea in 1784, 1785, and 1786.
-In those days people believed that bathing in seawater was a cure for all sorts of illness.
+In those days people believed that bathing in seawater was a cure for all sorts of illnesses.
 Among the wealthy spending summer at the seaside and bathing in seawater became fashionable.
 Seaside resorts such as Brighton, Hastings, and Eastbourne grew up.

 Hotham decided to create his own seaside resort at Bognor.
 He planned to name it Hothamton after himself.
 But he was determined it would be a genteel resort without the rowdiness that other resorts sometimes suffered from.
 To start with he purchased the farmhouse where he had spent the last 3 summers and began rebuilding it in January 1787.
 Bognor Lodge, as it was known, was demolished in the 1930s.